 Two international modules with our partner universities Jiao Tong in Shanghai, China and Málaga University in Spain are integrated into our curriculum.
 Both universities are highly regarded in their own countries.
 The trip to Shanghai takes place in summer semester, Spain is in winter semester.
-In Shanghai, the program participants take part in lectures by international professors.
-During company visits they have the opportunity to gain insights into work processes, and during presentations from German representatives of international plants to profit from their experience.
+In Shanghai, participants take part in lectures by international professors.
+During company visits they have the opportunity to gain insights into work processes of this fascinating region.
 In Spain, interaction with international students in a business game also offers a chance to experience student life and to establish valuable international contacts.

 We offer our Executive MBA students a professional learning environment with high flexibility, both in terms of time and space, and in the fact that it is tailor-made for our customers‘ requirements.
 Reading and research for the lectures is supported by a state-of-the-art learning environment which allows access to learning materials at any time, regardless of location.
 Between on-campus sessions participants remain in contact through asynchronous group discussions.
 Participants also benefit from access to an extensive online library of current management publications.

 Our modern, well-equipped Executive MBA rooms are tailor-made for our participants featuring data projectors and wireless Lan.
 Refreshments are provided during the residencies, .
 We publish the on-campus sessions dates for the entire two-year study period at the start of the program so that participants and their employers can plan and coordinate study, family and career in the best possible manner.